centrahq/api-documentation/user/pages/01.overview/06.orderflow/docs.md

 * **Pending** (1)
   This order has been checked out, with payment steps being completed.
 In addition to the incomplete order, it contains information on customer, selected shipping and payment.
 This step can be skipped by enabling the Store option "Autoconfirm Orders".
 * **Confirmed** (2)
-  This order has been manually confirmed in the Centra admin panel.
-Only confirmed orders can have a shipment created for them.
+  This order has been manually confirmed in the Centra admin panel, or confirmed automatically by appropriate Store setting.
+Only confirmed orders can have shipments created.
 This step can be skipped by enabling store option “Direct to Shipment”, in which case the checked out order will transfer to status Processing (3) with a shipment created and marked Good-To-Go.
 * **Processing** (3)
-  This order has at least one shipment related to it, and at least one of those shipments is not completed.
+  This order has at least one related shipment, and at least one of those shipments is not completed.
 Ordered items can be split into multiple shipments depending on availability and other factors.
 * **Completed** (4)
   This order has completed payment capture and expedited all related shipments.
 Additional information on shipping details and tracking number can be added when completing each shipment.
 * **Archived** (5)
   This order has been archived and will not show up in search results in Centra.
-Depending on plugin configuration, it may also be hidden in API responses.
+Depending on API plugin configuration, it may also be hidden in API responses.
 * **Cancelled** (6)
   This ordered has been cancelled at any stage before the payment was captured (once the payment capture has been successful, a refund should be made instead of cancelling the order).
 Cancelled orders have the option to be fully and irreversibly deleted from the database.
 * **Hold** (flag)
-  This order is on hold by manual intervention in Centra backend or by Payment methods where fraud is suspected or if the order is waiting for a notification from the Payment Service Provider.
+  This order is on hold by manual intervention in Centra backend, by Payment methods where fraud is suspected, or if the order is waiting for a notification from the Payment Service Provider.
 Its details can still be edited, but it cannot proceed with shipment or payment until resumed.

 <!--